lingduoduo/CheatSheet/notes.md

 ***

 Those are 20 harsh truths I wish I knew earlier in my life.
 Internalize them now and you’ll live better.
 If you got value out of this, follow me Sahil Bloom for more in future.

+6/21/2023
+Warren Buffet
+Surround yourself with poeple that push you to do and be better.
+No drama or negativity.
+Just higher goals and higher motivation.
+Good times and positive engergy.
+No jealousy or hate.
+Simply bringing out the absolute best in each other.